lukasschwab/podcast-transcriber/README.md

 ## To do

++ Cost management:
-+ Check Deepgram usage before transcribing
+  + Check Deepgram usage before transcribing.
-+ Explain how it knows which episodes have been transcribed, "haywire" scenarios
-+ Discuss cost
+  + Discuss cost in writeup.
+Risk: this becomes stale.
-+ Rename the repo something more generic
-+ Add tests
-+ Write out to GitHub repo
++ Write out to GitHub repo.
-+ Include date in output names; this will cause all pods to reprocess
++ Include date in output names; this will cause all pods to reprocess, but improve sorting.
-+ Mark targets as phony

-*Could* split out the deepgram-getting and the transcript-production into separate cloud functions chained together... but I don't see a really compelling reason to do so.
++ Tune params more: latest episode didn't turn out well.
+  + Diarization is poor.
+  + Suspect I need to decrease the utterance threshold.
+Update: thresholds 1 to 1.7 split too much, and utterance tweaking may not be useful because of the diarization issues.

 -->